btakita/philosophy/src/category-theory.md

 ## [This Philosophy](./this-philosophy.md) Definition

-This philosophy consists of loosely defined categories, where [abstractions](./abstraction.md) are categories and [scopes](./scope.md) are morphisms.
+This philosophy utilizes Category Theory, where [abstractions](./abstraction.md) are categories and [scopes](./scope.md) are morphisms.

 The structure of the definitions in this philosophy are nested categories.